open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

   Note: The RPi will download Bell-Apps, install community, create database, and reboot a few times to complete the installation.
 It may take 10 - 15 minutes or longer depending on your internet connection.
 This is a one-time process.
 Future boots will be much faster.

-7. Before we can access the new Bell-Apps, we need to connect to the wireless local area network created by the RPi.
-Under your network settings, look for the network named "treehouse" and connect.
-Once the network connection is established, you should be able to access Bell-Apps by going to [the system login page](http://192.168.2.1:5984/apps/_design/bell/MyApp/index.html).
+7. Before we can access the new Bell-Apps, you need to connect your device to the `treehouse` Wi-Fi hotspot created by the RPi.
+Once connected, you should be able to access Bell-Apps by going to [http://192.168.2.1:5984/apps/_design/bell/MyApp/index.html](http://192.168.2.1:5984/apps/_design/bell/MyApp/index.html).